25 Awesome Things To Do in Melbourne

 We’ve also got something for everyone’s budget, from cheap eats to cover-your-eyes-when-you-sign-the-credit-card-bill fine dining.

-You can read my (constantly updated) recommendations for where to eat in Melbourne.
+You can read my (constantly updated) recommendations for where to eat in Melbourne where I highlight the best Melbourne restaurants.

-If you’d like to join a foodie tour of Melbourne, check out this 3-hour walking tour.
+If you’d like to join a foodie tour of Melbourne, check out this 4-hour walking food and culture tour.

 4. Grab a pub meal